And8411/C/README.md

 # C
 This is a repository all about the C language.
-I will update it as I learn the language and anyone is free to help.
+I will update it as I learn the language and anyone is free to contribute.